-Since landing in North Carolina in 2013, Ashlee has been winding their way through the weeds of social activism, political development, and community organizing.
+Since landing in North Carolina in 2013, Ash has been winding their way through the weeds of social activism, political development, and community organizing.
 Committed to the work of tearing down illegitimate racial, gender, and economic hierarchies, they seek to explore new (and old) ways of being in relationship with one another and the larger living world.
-Ashlee envisions Firestorm as a place to cultivate and unleash the kind of radical imagination required to transform systems of oppression and build communities rooted in social justice and ecological sustainability.
+Ash envisions Firestorm as a place to cultivate and unleash the kind of radical imagination required to transform systems of oppression and build communities rooted in social justice and ecological sustainability.
 They like books on plants, politics, and philosophy, and recently started reading fiction again.
 They do event coordination for our community room and can be reached at email@example.com.

 Ash's Staff Picks

 An anthem for queer survival in a world so desperate to deny it, Stay and Fight is a celebration of what it means to be alive, flawed, and human.
 With a rotating cast of first-person narrators, Madeline Ffitch writes distinct voices that create a detailed snapshot of living off the land and working to make ends meet in rural small-town Appalachia.
 Honest, raw, quirky, harsh, stubborn, fun loving, heartbreaking, and gut-wrenching, I absolutely fell in love with the authenticity of these characters and their struggle to understand themselves, their commitment to one another, and what it looks like to build home together.

 "Delivered with her signature sharp wit, expansive humor, a heartfelt story-telling, Lindsay Ellis blends a familiar first-contact adventure narrative into an alternative timeline of millennial nostalgia for the early aughts.
 With clever and nuanced explorations of language, love, truth, and humanity, Axiom’s End is a real treat for anyone seeking a brief but engaging escape from the nightmarish reality of our current timeline."